-Two Canadians detained by China on way home, Trudeau says

-Two Canadian citizens who had been detained in China, Michael Spavor and Michael Kovrig, are on their way home, Canadian Prime Minister Justin Trudeau said Friday.

-The news came after Huawei Technologies Co.
-Chief Financial Officer Meng Wanzhou left Canada on a flight to China on Friday afternoon following a deal to end U.S. criminal charge against her.
+China frees two Canadians after Huawei CFO flies home, ending crisis

+For nearly three years, Meng Wanzhou, Huawei’s chief financial officer, was under house arrest in Vancouver as she battled extradition to the U.S. on fraud charges.
+Across the Pacific, Michael Kovrig and Michael Spavor — detained within days of Meng’s December 2018 arrest — languished in Chinese jails, pawns caught in a geopolitical rivalry between the U.S. and China.

+The seemingly intractable impasse came to a rapid resolution Friday after Meng struck a deferred prosecution agreement with U.S. authorities to resolve criminal charges against her.
+Within hours, the Supreme Court of British Columbia discharged her and Meng immediately left for the airport to board a chartered Air China flight back to Shenzhen, home to the Chinese technology giant’s headquarters.

-China had frequently linked Meng’s case with that of the jailed Canadian citizens.
-The two Michaels, as they are known in Canada, were detained in China within days of Meng’s arrest.
+Shortly after, Prime Minister Justin Trudeau announced that the two Michaels, as they are known in Canada, were also on their way home.

+"There is going to be time for reflections and analysis in the coming days and weeks,” Trudeau told reporters in Ottawa.
+"But the fact of the matter is I know that Canadians will be incredibly happy to know that right now, this Friday night, Michael Kovrig and Michael Spavor are on a plane and they’re coming home.”

+The long-running case became a symbol of the intensifying geopolitical rivalry between the U.S. and China, throwing into stark relief the risk faced by those who get caught in the middle.
+Within days of her arrest, Chinese authorities jailed the two Canadians, triggering a diplomatic showdown that has cost billions of dollars in lost trade and plunged bilateral relations to their worst point in decades.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.